Vote From Home

 If I requested an absentee ballot for a different election, like the August primary election, do I need to request an absentee ballot again for the November general election?

 It depends on what box you checked when you submitted your form the first time.
 You could have opted to request an absentee ballot for just one election or for several.
 To confirm whether or not you've already requested an absentee ballot, you can use the Absentee Ballot Status form, or you can call your local election office and ask.
-You'll need to complete a new absentee ballot application at least once every year.

 Step 1: